 Boxplots display the projected percentage increase in new infections under stratified by the simulated proportion of people who would be tested regardless of whether CDC-funded tests are available.
 Colors denote: “Cessation” (navy blue) – funding does not resume; “Prolonged Interruption” (orange) – testing returns to prior levels from January to December 2029; “Brief Interruption” (light blue) – testing recovers from January to December 2027.
 The value along the x-axis represents the relative increase in cases vs. a scenario where CDC-funded HIV tests continue uninterrupted.
 The dark vertical lines indicate the mean projection across 1,000 simulations, the boxes indicate interquartile ranges (IQR), and whiskers cover the 95% CrI.

 Acknowledgements: RB and ATF conceived of the study, performed primary analysis and initial drafting of the manuscript.
 MS, RF, KAG,MS and PK contributed to data collection and model development.
 All authors reviewed and edited drafts of the manuscript.
-All authors have no conflicts of interests to declare.
-This work is supported by the National Institutes of Health [grant number R01MD018539].
+All authors have no conflicts of interest to declare.
+This work is supported by the National Institutes of Health [grant number R01MD018539 to ATF].
 All code to reproduce this analysis can be found at https://github.com/tfojo1/jheem_analyses/.

 References